Redshifted 21-cm bispectrum II: Impact of the spin temperature fluctuations and redshift space distortions on the signal from the Cosmic Dawn: Acknowledgements

 \section{Acknowledgements}

 SM and GM acknowledge financial support from the ASEM-DUO India 2020 fellowship.
 JRP and SM acknowledge financial support from the European Research Council under ERC grant number 638743-FIRSTDAWN.
 RM is supported by the Wenner-Gren Postdoctoral Fellowship.
 RG furthermore acknowledge support by the Israel Science Foundation (grant no. 255/18).
 ITI is supported by the Science and Technology Facilities Council [grant numbers ST/I000976/1 and ST/T000473/1] and the Southeast Physics Network (SEP-Net).
 GM is supported in part by Swedish Research Council grant 2016-03581.
 Some of the numerical results were obtained using the PRACE Research Infrastructure resources Curie based at the Très Grand Centre de Calcul (TGCC) operated by CEA near Paris, France and Marenostrum based in the Barcelona Supercomputing Center, Spain.
 Time on these resources was awarded by PRACE under PRACE4LOFAR grants 2012061089 and 2014102339 as well as under the Multi-scale Reionization grants 2014102281 and 2015122822.
+The major part of the radiative transfer simulations (excluding the N-body simulations and halo identification) and bispectrum estimation were done using the computing resources available to the Cosmology with Statistical Inference (CSI) research group at IIT Indore.